 In addition to the direct GHG costs described above, the cap-and-trade program results in GHG compliance costs being embedded in the market price of electricity procured in the wholesale market and from third parties.
 The cost to purchase electricity from the wholesale market, as well as from suppliers under contracts that include market-based prices, will have these embedded costs of compliance with the cap-and-trade program built into the electricity price.
 The compliance instrument will be procured by the first deliverer, rather than by SDG&E, as purchaser.
-SDG&E's expected indirect GHG compliance costs are based on an assumption that all power sold by SDG&E-controlled assets are used by SDG&E customers, up to the level of the forecasted SDG&E load.29 If the total CAISO market purchases exceed the MWh from SDG&E-controlled generation, then the assumption is that SDG&E entered into market purchases to cover this difference.
-To estimate the GHG emissions embedded in these net CAISO market purchases, SDG&E used the ARB's default emissions rate, which is 0.428 MT per MWh.
+SDG&E's expected indirect GHG compliance costs are based on an assumption that all power sold by SDG&E-controlled assets are used by SDG&E customers, up to the level of the forecasted SDG&E load.30 If the total CAISO market purchases exceed the MWh from SDG&E-controlled generation, then the assumption is that SDG&E entered into market purchases to cover this difference.
+To estimate the GHG emissions embedded in these net CAISO market purchases, SDG&E used the ARB's default emissions rate, which is 0.428 MT per MWh, and considers 97.5% of the total purchased energy to contain indirect GHG emissions.
+The rest is considered as direct GHG emissions as described earlier.